mayankagnihotri7/file-organizer/README.md

-# FileOrganizer
+# OrganizeFiles

-This gem provides `File Organizer` integration for Ruby and allows to organize files in your system into their respective folders.
+This gem provides `Organize Files` integration for Ruby and allows to organize files in your system into their respective folders.

 ## Getting started

 - Install the gem
-`gem install file_organizer`
+`gem install organize_files`
 - Enter the directory you want to sort the files in.
-`file_organizer '/path/to/file'`
+`organize_files '/path/to/file'`

 ### Requirements